KonradLewandowski/map-workout-app/README.md

 Built with: 💥JavaScript, 💥CSS, 💥HTML and libraries 💥Open street map and 💥Leafler library

+## How to run?

+Open with live server index.html

 ## Live version

 You can try live version on the server ( [https://map-app-kl.netlify.app/](https://map-app-kl.netlify.app/)).